Skin rubbed smooth

 Annette le Fort‘s Phonetic Skin is an experiment: a table and two hands which, one after the other, hold various books, open them and then, during an imaginary process of reading, rubs two pages together.

-This gives rise to sounds with a phonetic quality; the paper speaks, like a memory and its palimpsest surfaces.
+This gives rise to sounds with a phonetic quality; the paper speaks, like a memory upon its palimpsest surfaces.

 And just as the human voice carries within it traces of the body that produces it and these also ‘speak,’ as it were, so too the different book-bodies here develop voices which are influenced by their respective materiality, paper, binding.